 The truth is that the cost of this pandemic cannot even be calculated at this stage.
 We are inside the storm.
 We are locked up under house arrest, hoarding toilet paper and foodstuffs.
 We are focused on meeting our immediate needs but, in some cases, ignoring that we are going to be recovering for some time.
 We can’t feel that yet.

 So, the decisions on what we do now truly come from the clarity of vision we had before this pandemic started.

 In 1666, after the great fire of London, renowned architect Christopher Wren was rebuilding St Paul’s cathedral.
 While overseeing the restoration, he asked three of the bricklayers what they were doing.

 The first replied, ” I am earning wages.”

 The second replied, “I am building a wall and providing for my family.”

 The third replied, “I am building a cathedral where a man can go to meet with God.”

-The crisis of Covid-19 requires committed, unstoppable conviction to serving humanity.
-Each of us brings value in what we do to get through this and recover with strength.
-As professionals, we may have some difficulties to overcome, whether it is working from home, closed schools, sickness, finances, inconvenience or other struggles.
-If we lack motivation to stay the course with our business or social restrictions now, it could be because we lacked purpose and vision before this epidemic started.
-We need goals as individuals to do our part for ourselves, our families and our world.
+i As professionals, we may have some difficulties to overcome, whether it is working from home, closed schools, sickness, finances, inconvenience, or other struggles.
+If we lack the motivation to stay the course with our business or social restrictions now, it could be because we lacked purpose and vision before this epidemic started.
+We need goals as individuals to do our part for ourselves, our families, and our world.
 That perspective combined with a renewed realization that we recover faster when we stand together with our best efforts is the gift that hopefully survives this current crisis.